Tulip-Dev/tulip/doc/user/functions.rst

 7. The character used as decimal mark when specifying decimal numbers: '.' or ','.

-8. The preview area : this area displays a preview of the file as it will be interpreted with the current settings.
+8. The preview area : this area displays a preview of the file interpreted with the current settings.

 You can click on "Next" to access to the following panel.